No Tags Found!

 Anonymous

-Can they release me before the 3 months period with salary or I need to serve the notice period ?
+Can they release me before the 3-month period with salary, or do I need to serve the notice period?
+I seek your valuable suggestions.

 From India, Mumbai

 It depends on the type of resignation submitted.
-If the resignation is a prospective one i.e., taking effect from a future date, either he should serve the entire notice period or buy out it subject to the discretion of the employer.
-If it is with immediate effect, the employee has to pay the notice period salary.
+If the resignation is prospective, i.e., taking effect from a future date, the employee should either serve the entire notice period or buy it out, subject to the discretion of the employer.
+If the resignation is with immediate effect, the employee has to pay the notice period salary.

 From India, Salem